blueandgold/ufo-fork/README.md

 # ufo-management-server

-1Management Server component of uProxy for Orgs (UfO)
+222 Management Server component of uProxy for Orgs (UfO)

 ## Status